Written by Boroondara Osteopathy

 Studies on dry needling found evidence that suggests that dry needling performed by physical therapists (like me) is more effective than having no treatment or sham treatment.
 It has also been found that dry needling can be more effective than and other treatments for reducing pain and improving pressure pain threshold in patients presenting with musculoskeletal pain.

-Some of the areas I find get the best results are the forearms, calves, Achilles, shoulders, glutes (butt), and around the knees.
+Some of the areas we find get the best results are the forearms, calves, Achilles, shoulders, glutes (butt), and around the knees.

 This changes from person to person.